Py-Swift/MobilePlatformSupport/README.md

 - **Default**: Top packages from [hugovk.github.io/top-pypi-packages](https://hugovk.github.io/top-pypi-packages/) (pre-ranked, ~8k packages)
 - **--all flag**: All packages from [pypi.org/simple](https://pypi.org/simple/) (~700k packages, sorted by download count)

+**Automatic Filtering**: The tool automatically filters out GPU/CUDA packages (e.g., nvidia-cublas-cu12, tensorflow-gpu), Windows-only packages (e.g., pywin32, wmi), and other non-mobile compatible packages (deprecated, Intel-specific, etc.) when downloading the package list.
+This ensures only relevant packages are checked.

 The `--all` flag fetches the complete package list from PyPI's Simple Index, then sorts it by download statistics to prioritize the most popular packages.
 This gives you access to the full PyPI ecosystem while still checking important packages first.

 ### Output